sijiaoh/rubytrends/README.md

   See `.ruby-version`

 - Database creation
-  `rails db:start` to create mysql in docker.
+  `rails backends:start` to start mysql and other backend services in docker.

 - Database initialization
   `rails db:migrate`